 FREQUENTLY ASKED QUESTIONS

 A: With each passing year, the college admission process becomes more complex.
 It also requires strategic planning and adherence to layers of time-sensitive deadlines.
 Yet, high school counselors are faced with mounting caseloads and responsibilities for more than coaching students through the college admission process, leaving them with far less time to work with individual students.
 The average high school student will receive less than one hour of individual time with his or her counselor.
 Even students at private high schools are not likely to get the same targeted advice and guidance from their school counselor as they will with an independent counselor.
 College preparation advice, whether in public or private schools, may increasingly take the form of large group presentations, rather than individual meetings.
-Independent counselors also have scheduling flexibility, thus allowing working parents to take part in client sessions as desired.
+Independent educational consultants also have scheduling flexibility, thus allowing working parents to take part in client sessions as desired.

 Q: Won't hiring a counselor make the process more impersonal?
 I want to take college road trips with my child, bonding and creating lasting memories.
 If we turn it over to a professional, where's the fun?

 A: Keep in mind that admissions jargon may be unfamiliar to many parents, and the college admissions process is driven by progressive and unforgiving deadlines that require organization and strategic planning.
 Turning it over to a professional can eliminate or at least significantly reduce the mundane aspects of the process, leaving parents and teens less likely to be at odds and freeing up more time for everyone to indulge in the fun part.
 You'll still be able to take those trips with your teen, but you'll do it armed with a roadmap and a solid plan.